rule

 Text 15

-Not being of all the elements subject to the three modes should one see it by the One who maintains, creates and annihilates this universe; seeing it so assuredly is the knowledge of realization [vijñâna].
+Not being of all the elements subject to the three modes but rather seeing the One who maintains, creates and annihilates this universe, is one actually of the knowledge of self-realization [vijńāna].
+(Vedabase)

 Text 16